-Today I met professor Spozhmay Oriya from Afghanistan in the Pocket Project meeting of my Trauma-informed leadership course.
+Today I met on zoom a person from Afghanistan in the Pocket Project meeting of my Trauma-informed leadership course.
 It was heartbreaking and at the same time inspiring.
-She was in hiding, yet she was willing to risk her life in order to be embraced by us even virtually, and to share with us the horrors that are daily occurrences in her country since the Taliban took over in Kabul.
-She is a psychology professor at the university and was at the airport ready to be evacuated when the word came that she should go back home since there was no more space on the flight.
-She got home in time to avoid the horror of the massacre at the gates.
-We were all hugging and encouraging her.
-The leaders of the group are working continuously to get women who are educated and leaders in the community out of the country.
+The person was in hiding, yet was willing to risk life in order to be embraced by us even virtually, and to share with us the horrors that are daily occurrences in the country since the Taliban took over in Kabul.
+The person was at the airport ready to be evacuated when the word came to go back home since there was no more space on the flight.
+The person got home in time to avoid the horror of the massacre at the gates.
+We were all hugging and encouraging the person.
+The leaders of the group are working continuously to get people who are educated and leaders in the community out of the country.
 Just yesterday, apparently, all university professors were brought to meet with Taliban leaders to discuss the opening of universities and new appointments.
 Not one female professor was invited or allowed to join the meeting.
 This is a sure sign to what is in store for higher education, and for education of women in particular.

 The existential trauma was palpable even through the Zoom screen.
 We were all triggered and felt the fear of being hunted for who we are.
 From the woman from Zimbabwe who experienced racism and violence, to the Kurdish one who was using art to inform the world of the massacres and felt she could not survive and needed help, to the man from Kenya who has established schools and lost so many children to kidnapping and violence, yet is still at it.
 And each and every one of us, even though we are not in mortal danger at this moment, remembered.
 Remembered our parents’ plight, and our own.
 But we also saw around us 160 others from all over the world coming to support each other – to practice resilience and to see, really see each other, feel each other, and be there for each other.
 It was a teaching moment that etched in us the knowledge of the power of community – a community that empowers and heals by being together in spite of differences in color, creed, and perhaps political outlook.
 The power of humanity refusing to bow to oppression and violence.